haraka/haraka-plugin-geoip/README.md

 # LIMITATIONS

 The distance calculations are more concerned with being fast than accurate.
+The MaxMind location data is collected from whois and is of limited accuracy.
+MaxMind offers more accurate data for a fee.

 For distance calculations, the earth is considered a perfect sphere.
 In reality, it is not.
 Accuracy should be within 1%.